We are dedicated to growing talent and creating jobs in film, digital media and the creative arts.

 • Special Events and Programs

 • Sponsorship of TV Programming and Independent Films

 ”Every child is an artist.
 The problem is how to remain an artist once he grows up.“– Pablo Picaso

-To lend your support, or to request additional information, contact:
+To request additional information, contact:

 Chair, Media Arts Community Centre & Museum